Find Top-Rated Heat Pump Installation Contractors in UK

 What is the warranty on a heat pump?

 Heat pump warranties vary depending on the brand and model.
 Check your warranty carefully and make sure you understand the coverage.
-You might be able to purchase a more comprehensive warranty plan.
+Some manufacturers offer extended warranties for an additional fee.
 It's crucial to fully understand the terms of your warranty.

 Are heat pumps noisy?